pylover/clint/CONTRIBUTING.rst

 Goals:

-* Provides cpplint as a PyPI package for multiple python versions
+* Provides clint as a PyPI package for multiple python versions
 * Add a few features and fixes aimed at usages outside Google

 Non-Goals:

 * Become an independent fork adding major features
-* Fix python style issues in cpplint
+* Fix python style issues in clint

 Development